 - Encourage children to develop a sense of autonomy and independence

 - Enable children to have the self-confidence and the vocabulary to resist inappropriate approaches; and

 - Work with parents to build their understanding of and commitment to the welfare of all the children

 To help achieve these aims:

-• Every member of staff will have a Disclosure & Barring Service (DBS) enhanced check carried out prior to employment with Beechwood Childcare Limited.
+- Every member of staff will have a Disclosure & Barring Service (DBS) enhanced check carried out prior to employment with Beechwood Childcare Limited.
 The information received will be duly noted, the disclosure number and date of issue recorded.
 All information will be stored securely at Head Office, with settings having individual disclosure numbers to hand, for inspection purposes.
-All our procedures and policies adhere to the DBS Code of Practice, the ISA Referral Guidance and the EYFS 2012.
+All our procedures and policies adhere to the DBS Code of Practice, the DBS Barring Referral Guidance 2018 and the EYFS 2017, Prevent Duty Guidance 2015.

-• Staff are prohibited from having parents as friends on social media, even where they were friends prior to starting with the company.
+- Staff are prohibited from gathering parents as friends on social media.
 This is to safeguard the welfare of the children in our care.
-Should you mention confidential information on social media, this will be considered a breach of policy and is subject to disciplinary procedure.
+If staff mention confidential information on social media, it will be considered a breach of policy and is subject to disciplinary procedure.